 Authors: Ricardo Soares de Oliveira and Rebecca Engebretsen

-Angola is a relatively late adopter of Basel standards.
+Angola was a relatively late adopter of Basel standards.
 As in other resource-rich countries, the financial sector in Angola plays a key role in facilitating outgoing financial flows.
 The banking sector is also highly politicised, as loans are extended, often without collateral, and bank licenses issued to political insiders.
 The political allocation of credit has been an important avenue for securing political support for the regime.
 The result has been strong opposition to the ratcheting up of bank regulation and supervision.
 This changed with a balance-of-payments crisis in 2009, falling in oil prices from 2014, and changes in the global regulatory environment which together meant that non-compliance with international standards was no longer an option.
 For Angolan banks to maintain their links to the global financial market, the country needed to signal its readiness to regulate the sector in line with international standards.
 The result has been an upsurge in regulatory efforts since 2009, and especially since 2014.
-Yet, because the politicised nature of the banking sector has not changed, standards are either not implemented or are implemented but not enforced, leading to a situation of ‘mock compliance’ (Type 6).
+Yet, because the politicised nature of the banking sector has not changed, standards are either not implemented or are implemented but not enforced, leading to a situation of ‘mock compliance’.

 Following the end of the civil war in 2002, Angola’s economy grew rapidly, becoming the third largest in Sub-Saharan Africa.
 This impressive growth record was driven by rising oil production and high global oil prices.
 Access to abundant oil revenues eased Angola’s dependence on foreign financing.